techidaily/site-fox-http/source/_posts/new-in-2024-wordsmith-whispers-picks-for-the-best-transcription-programs.md

 But don't be so quick to dismiss the offline STT versions.
 You may need to convert a long audio into text often.
 Now, if you're using an online tool, you'll most likely get a text limit.
 On the other hand, offline tools allow you to dictate or transcribe unlimited audio durations.
 And without forgetting that you don't need any internet connection to do that.

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/jf0JvOqiAXc?si=kHEHQGC_PhBv4xij" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 ## Part 3\.
 FAQs About Speech to Text Service Offline

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/PD0vq5qAYkw?si=5H3KWtCfUOYg1Nlv" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ### How long does it take to transcribe speech to text offline?